opalmedapps/opal-admin/README.md

 ### Python virtual environment

+??? question "Why a virtual environment when there is already a Docker container?"

+    While this is not ideal, it makes it easier to run `pre-commit` with the same setup/dependencies for `flake8` and `mypy`.
+In addition, `vscode` can make use of the virtual environment to call `flake8` and `mypy` and provide the results directly in the editor.
+Alternatively, the [Remote Containers extension](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers) could be used to develop fully within the container.
+If you figure out a proper configuration to have linting, typechecking and `pre-commit` running in there, please provide a merge request.

-In order for linting, type checking, unit testing etc. to be available in your IDE and for `pre-commit` (with the same configuration) we recommend to set up a local virtual environment.
-This also makes it possible to execute management commands directly from the virtual environment.
-Otherwise, everything has to be run from inside the container (e.g., by using the [Remote Containers vscode extension](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers)).
+In order for linting, type checking, unit testing etc. to be available in your IDE, and for `pre-commit` to use the same configuration, we recommend to set up a local virtual environment.
+This also makes it possible to execute management commands directly from the virtual environment without having to execute them within the container.
+Otherwise, everything has to be run from inside the container (e.g., by calling `docker compose exec app <command>`).

 1. `python3 -m venv --prompt 'opal' .venv`
 2. `source .venv/bin/activate`
 3. `python -m pip install --upgrade pip`
 4. `python -m pip install -r requirements/development.txt`

+??? tip "Installing `mysqlclient` fails"

+    In case installing the `mysqlclient` package does not provide a binary for your platform it needs to be built.
+To do so, the mysql client library needs to be installed on the system.

+    The easiest is to install it via Homebrew:

+    === "macOS"
+        ```shell
+        brew install mysql-client
+        export PATH="/opt/homebrew/opt/mysql-client/bin:$PATH"
+        # install dependencies via pip install
+        ```

+    === "Windows"
+        No detailed steps known.
+Try to follow the [instructions](https://github.com/PyMySQL/mysqlclient#windows) provided by the mysqlclient package.

 ### Migrate Database and Create Superuser